abhinavreddy17/banshee-arch/README.md

 # casim
 Computer Architecture Simulation Infrastructure for CSCE 614 Computer Architecture

+ZSim was being used as a simulator for this project

 ##### 1. Apply a path file for cse server